3D variational autoencoder for fingerprinting microstructure volume elements

 \section{Discussion}

-We have shown that a VAE based on ResNet18, modified with 3D convolutions, can be trained to encode and accurately reconstruct microstructure VEs with an Euler angle triplet at each voxel.
-However, a relatively large dataset was required for training and care must be taken to account for the symmetries involved.
+We have shown that a VAE based on ResNet18, modified with 3D convolutions, can be trained to parameterise microstructure for input into a downstream microstructure-dependent surrogate model for predicting material behaviour - in this case, a simple uniaxial CP simulation with fixed loading.
+It is foreseen that the pipeline presented here could be adapted by switching out the predictive surrogate with any model of interest, without the need to retrain a microstructure encoder, as one would need to do for a full end-to-end model.
+The VAE was shown to accurately reconstruct microstructure VEs with an Euler angle triplet at each voxel, however, a relatively large dataset was required for VAE training and care must be taken to account for the symmetries involved.
+The reconstructions are used to train the encoder in a self-supervised manner, which can be used to parameterise microstructure in a predictive model, and the trained decoder is not used in any downstream tasks, other than to provide some visual aid towards understanding the latent space that has been constructed.
 To ensure that the training process is adaptable to all crystal types, symmetry was removed as a preprocessing step.
 It is possible to construct a loss function that takes the symmetries into account, but the Euler angle fundamental zones have a non-trivial geometry, so it is usual to project the Euler angles to quaternions before mapping to the fundamental zone, and this is an expensive operation to perform repeatedly throughout the training process.
 Furthermore, dealing with symmetries in the loss function can result in a discontinuous loss, which should be avoided for backpropagation.